-Bit # Access Description '1' The Xgate module is enabled to start processing channel interrupts.
+Bit # Access Description '0' The XGFRZ register bit is clear.'1' The XGFRZ register bit is set.
 5 RW XGDBG, XG Debug Mode - The XGDBG bit can only be changed when the XGDBGM bit is set in the same register access.
 '0' The Xgate module is not in DEBUG Mode.
 '1' The Xgate module is in DEBUG Mode.
 Along with writing to the XGGBG bit from the host interface DEBUG Mode can also be entered by executing the 'BRK' instruction by the RISC Processor Core.
 4 RW XGSS, XG Single Step - The XGSS bit can only be changed when the XGSSM bit is set in the same register access.
 '0' The Xgate module is disabled.
 The currently active channel interrupt will be completed and then no new interrupt channel processing requests will be accepted.
-'1' Write - Xgate module should execute a single RISC instruction.
+'1' Write - Xgate module should execute a single RISC 3 RW instruction.
 Read - A RISC instruction is being processed.
-3 RW XGFACT, XG Fake Activity - The XGFACT bit can only be changed when the XGFACTM bit is set in the same register access.
-'0' The Xgate module is disabled.
-The currently active channel interrupt will be completed and then no new interrupt channel processing requests will be accepted.
-'1' The Xgate module is enabled to start processing channel interrupts.
+XGFACT, XG Fake Activity - The XGFACT bit functionality is currently unimplemented.
+This bit can only be changed when the XGFACTM bit is set in the same register access.
+'0' The XGFACT bit is clear.'1' The XGFACT is set.
 2 RW BRK_IRQ_EN, Break Interrupt Enable - The BRK_IRQ_EN bit can only be changed when the BRK_IRQ_EN M bit is set in the same register access.
 '0' The Xgate module is operating in a mode compatible with the Freescale XGATE module.
 BRK instructions do not generate an Xgate error interrupt output.
 '1' The Xgate module is enabled to output an error interrupt whenever a BRK command is encountered.
 Set this bit whenever no BRK commands are expected to be used in the software.
 1 RW XGSWEIF, XG Software Error Interrupt Flag - The XGSWEIF bit can only be changed when the XGSWEIFM bit is set in the same register access.
 '0' The Xgate module is operating correctly.
-Writing '0' has
+Writing '0' has no effect.

-Bit # Access Description no effect.
 '1' The Xgate RISC processor has detected an error condition.
-Writing '1' will clear a set XGSWEIF bit and terminate the current interrupt process.
+Writing '1' will clear a set XGSWEIF bit and terminate the

+Bit # Access Description current interrupt process.
 The Xgate module will go to an IDLE state if no other interrupt inputs are active.
 0 RW XGIE, XG Interrupt Enable - The XGIE bit can only be changed when the XGEM bit is set in the same register access.
 '0' All Xgate module interrupt outputs are disabled.
 '1' All Xgate module interrupt outputs are enabled.